 Pembina's governance framework includes corporate policies that align with Pembina's strategy and purpose, comply with the laws and regulations applicable to Pembina's business and adhere to best practices in the industry.
-Pembina's corporate policies reflect Pembina's core values and beliefs, which in turn influence the OMS and associated programs.
+Pembina's corporate policies reflect Pembina's core values and beliefs, which in turn influence the OEMS and associated programs.
+Certain of these policies are outlined below.